arosas17/Mapping_Earthquakes/README.md

 ## Summary

 Through the imagery of the maps created, we are able to see a direct correlation between the tectonic plates and earthquakes.
 The earthquakes not only tend to be more frequent nearing the tectonic plates but also more likely to be large earthquakes.
-Although earthquakes do appear away from the tectonic lines, they are rarer and mostly minor.
+Although earthquakes do appear away from the tectonic plates, they are rarer and mostly minor.
+Something else that may be instresting that may be worth looking into is why certain earthquakes away from the tectonic plates occur frequently in certain places; an example of this would be the earthquakes over the border of Texas in the images of the maps above.